 “We’re keen to speak to anyone who worked at Steelhouse Lane police station in the 1970s, as there are confirmed reports there was asbestos present in the building during this period,” said Hill.

-Asbestos Exposure & Public Servants
+Asbestos Exposure and Public Servants

 Dodd’s story is not completely unique to public service professions like police work and firefighting.
 Cases have been recorded that involved public servants who have contracted asbestos-related diseases like mesothelioma.

-One of the most notable examples stems from the first responders at the World Trade Center buildings after the 9/11 Attacks.
+One of the most notable examples stem from the first responders at the World Trade Center buildings after the 9/11 Attacks.
 After the buildings collapsed, countless firefighters, police officers, EMTs and normal citizens rushed to aid in the rescue, recovery and cleanup after the attacks.

 Unfortunately, the foundation of the collapsed buildings contained asbestos.
 The fibers of this toxic material were in the air and exposed itself to all of the rescue and responders in some form or another.